aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/property_map.md

 ## Resource `PropertyMap`

-A Map for typed key to value mapping, the contract using it should keep track of what keys are what types, and parse them accordingly.
+A Map for typed key to value mapping, the contract using it<br/> should keep track of what keys are what types, and parse them accordingly.

 <pre><code>&#35;[resource_group_member(&#35;[group &#61; 0x1::object::ObjectGroup])]<br/>struct PropertyMap has drop, key<br/></code></pre>